zeyad03/api-project/README.md

 make test-cov       # With coverage report
 ```

-The test suite now demonstrates a clear testing strategy rather than just
-"tests exist".
-Tests are split into five categories using registered pytest
+The test suite is organised around a clear testing strategy rather than a single undifferentiated set of checks.
+Tests are split into five categories using registered pytest markers:
-markers:

 | Marker | Purpose |
 |---|---|